 If it is necessary to use text messaging or other instant messaging tools for business purposes, do a thorough review of the privacy, security and access implications.

 Consult with access and privacy staff, information technology staff, and records and information management staff to:

-- include records created through all authorized communication tools in retention schedules and general records management planning.
+- Include records created through all authorized communication tools in retention schedules and in general records management planning.